It's some distance from Wien/Vienna to Hannover, but despite that SMTJ's recommendation is to take the daily ICE train.

 And these options with a connection, tend to be cheaper than this direct train.

-However, the trains on to Hannover (that will be sold by DB and the other ticket agents) depart Wurzburg only 5 mins after the arrival of these trains from Wien.
+However, the trains on to Hannover (that will typically be sold by DB and the other ticket agents) depart Wurzburg only 5 mins after the arrival of these trains from Wien.

-So ideal IF the train from Wien is on time, but if it's too late to make the connection, you'll have to visit the Reisezentrum desk in Wurzburg Hbf station to re-book any train specific tickets/reservations for the train on to Hamburg.
+So ideal IF the train from Wien is on time, but if it's too late to make the connection, you'll have to visit the Reisezentrum desk in Wurzburg Hbf station to re-book any train specific tickets/reservations for the train on to Hannover

-There is generally 1 x train per hour from Wurzburg to Hannover
+There is generally 1 x train per hour from Wurzburg to Hannover.

-You won't have to re-purchase, tickets/reservations can be swapped free of charge, but it's a hassle to be avoided if possible
+You won't have to re-purchase, tickets/reservations can be swapped free of charge, but it's a hassle to be avoided if possible.

 From Wien/Vienna until Wels the train will travel at up to 230 km/h (close to the high speed threshold) on the main Western Railway which crosses Austria.